ChicagoDro/AI-Portfolio/README.md

 3. `03-graph-rag/`
 4. `04-evaluation-and-orchestration/`

-Use these to **tell the story** of how the system evolved, and to teach others.
+We use these to **tell the story** of how the system evolved, and to teach others.

 ---